 On to the Christmas Handprint Ideas

 Here is a cute idea from Little Illuminations – love those Rudolph Antlers and red red reindeer nose.
-This would be a lovely image to use on a family Christmas card!
+This would be a lovely image to use on a family handprint Christmas card!
+What a cute way to make a handprint reindeer.

 Here is one haven’t seen before – seriously cute 3 Kings Handprint Art for Christmas (this one came from the Simply Cindy Blog, which sadly is now longer active)!
 This would be such a lovely addition o any Nativity Crafts session!

 I have loved these Snowman handprint baubles for a long long time and “keep meaning to do them”.
 A great way to capture your child’s ihandprint.
-So clever.
+Such fun handprint art on a bauble.

 Aren’t these Gorgeous Handprint Santa Ornaments just the cutest?
 Totally adorable.
 And love that they are made from fabulous salt dough too.
-Find out more from the lovely Messy Little Monster
+Find out more from the lovely Messy Little Monster.
+You could probably make super cute gnome or elf handprints in this style too!

 (We have tons of great Salt Dough Craft ideas for you here!)